 Why YouTube Matters for Education

-YouTube is arguably the world's best free educational resource.
+YouTube is effectively the world's largest free library of video knowledge.

 Visual Learning